-Professor Pat Chew is the Salmon Chaired Professor at the University of Pittsburgh School of Law and a University Chancellor’s Distinguished Teaching Award recipient.
-In addition to Pitt, she has taught at the University of Texas, University of Augsburg (Germany), and the University of California (Hastings).
-Most recently, she was the Sullivan & Cromwell Visiting Professor of Law at Harvard Law School.
+Prof. Chew is the Judge J. Quint Salmon and Anne Salmon Chaired Professor of Law at the University of Pittsburgh, where she is a University Chancellor’s Distinguished Teaching Award recipient.
+She has also taught at the University of Texas, University of Augsburg (Germany), the University of California (Hastings), and most recently, as the Sullivan & Cromwell Visiting Professor of Law at Harvard Law School.
+Professor Chew is one of the first Asian-American women law professors in the country, beginning with her tenure-track position at Pitt in 1985 and her receiving tenure three years later.

 Prior to teaching, she practiced corporate and international law with Baker & McKenzie in Chicago and in San Francisco.
-Professor Chew received a J.D. degree and a Masters in Education Psychology from the University of Texas and an undergraduate degree in psychology from Stanford University.
-The youngest of six children, she grew up in El Paso, Texas in a Chinese-American family.
-Her spouse is a management consultant and a business school professor.
-They have two adult children.
+Professor Chew received a J.D. degree (with honors) and a graduate degree in Educational Psychology from the University of Texas, and an undergraduate degree in Psychology and Communications from Stanford University.
+She grew up in El Paso, Texas in an immigrant Chinese-American family.

 - A Case of Motivated Cultural Cognition: China’s Normative Arbitration of International Business Disputes, 51 The International Lawyer 469 (2018).
 Available on SSRN.